 What if My Child Doesn't Want to Visit with His or Her Other Parent?

-It's time for your nine-year-old child's weekend visit with your ex, and, as usual, she's dragging her feet.
-"I don't want to go!" she whines as you attempt to pack her overnight bag and push her toward the waiting car.
-"Why do I have to go?" she cries, tears welling up in her big blue eyes.
+It's time for your 9-year-old child's weekend visit with your ex, and, as usual, she's dragging her feet.
+"I don't want to go!" she whines as you pack her overnight bag.
+"Why do I have to go?" she cries.

 As a practical matter, you can be in trouble if you don't comply with the court's order on visitation.
 Your ex can ask the judge to hold you in contempt of court if you are intentionally not complying with the visitation order by not sending your child for visitation.
 The bottom line is that you are the parent, and you are responsible for your child's actions.
 Thus, it is you who will be responsible, and who may have to answer to the court, if your child doesn't visit as ordered.